 In this post, we’re going to explore:

-- How to invest a small amount of money
+- How can I invest small amounts of money?

 - Different options for investment